 At just under 24-feet-wide, this stunning, red brick property boasts its own gated driveway and private parking.
 Its stately and timeless appearance which was carefully reinvigorated during the renovation process.

-Open AWD was commissioned to restore the property’s façade in 2017.
+Open AWD was commissioned to help restore the property’s façade in 2017.
 Working alongside the developer, we set out to help them achieve their vision for what 409-411 Vanderbilt Avenue could look like.

 Throughout the project, we were mindful of New York City’s building code.
 So, as a result of this, we worked closely with the developer to ensure that we could maintain as many of the original details as possible.
 However, we also wanted to modernize the building to meet the needs of the twenty-first century.